SolaceSamples/solace-samples-java-jcsmp/docs/_tutorials/topic-to-queue-mapping.md

 ---
 layout: tutorials
 title: Topic to Queue Mapping
-summary: Learn how to map existing topics to Solace queues.
+summary: Learn how to map topics to Solace queues.
 icon: topic-to-queue-mapping.png
 ---